Status and phase

 Full description

-5-fluorouracil (5FU) is a chemotherapeutic agent that has been used systemically for various malignancies, but it has also been used topically or intralesionally for a variety of dermatological conditions.
-But reports of its use in invasive cutaneous SCC, other than in keratoacanthomas, are very limited.
-The investigators are aware of 3 such reports in the literature.
+Reports of its use intralesionally in invasive cutaneous SCC, other than in keratoacanthomas, are very limited.
+We are aware of 3 such reports in the literature.
 In the largest study to date, 6 weekly intralesional injections of 5FU-epinephrine gel were performed on 23 patients with cutaneous SCC on various body sites, 22 (96%) of whom demonstrated histologically confirmed tumor clearance.
 This study, however, used a proprietary gel formulation which is not widely available.
 There are two other case reports of successful treatment of SCC with 6-8 intralesional injections of 5FU at weekly intervals.
 The three published studies injected 0.6ml to 2.4ml of 5FU, per each weekly session, at concentrations of 30mg/ml to 50mg/ml.

 Participants will have at least 1 SCC lesion greater 1cm and less than 2 cm in largest diameter, on their lower extremities.
 The clinical diagnosis of SCC will be confirmed histologically by a deep shave biopsy of less than half of the lesion.
-The remainder of the lesion will be used for intralesional injections of 5FU or intralesional 5FU/topical imiquimod according to the following schema:
+The remainder of the lesion will be used for intralesional injections of 5FU or intralesional 5FU/topical calcipotriene according to the following schema:

 All lesions will be photographed and treatment response will be evaluated 4 weeks after the first 5FU injection prior to excision.